MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lifecycle-services/using-activity-diagrams.md

 There are three types of activity diagrams:

 - **Task recordings** – Business processes that are associated with task recordings for Microsoft Dynamics 365 for Finance Operations, Enterprise edition, include activity diagrams and process steps that are automatically generated.
-- **Microsoft Visio** – You can associate Ua business process with a Visio diagram by manually uploading a Visio file.
+- **Microsoft Visio** – You can associate a business process with a Visio diagram by manually uploading a Visio file.
 - **User-defined** – You can manually create or edit a Business process modeler (BPM) activity diagram.

 In addition to activity diagrams, you can describe a business process by using detailed process steps.